 Despite the sad closure of the football-focused Cram In Pub, there are plenty of drinking spots to choose from in the bar hub between main square Piata Unirii and the river.

-Towards the river, atop the Central Shopping Center by the Hotel Transilvania, Klausen Burger provides all kinds of craft beers plus panoramic views of Cluj, handy to get your bearings if you’ve just arrived – it’s up on the fourth floor.
+Towards the river, on Strada Émile Zola, the Londoner Pub does a roaring trade on match – and quiz – nights.
+Atop the Central Shopping Center by the Hotel Transilvania, Klausen Burger provides all kinds of craft beers plus panoramic views of Cluj, handy to get your bearings if you’ve just arrived – it’s up on the fourth floor.
 On the same level, the Rounders Sports Bar & Grill is lined with nine big screens broadcasting sport, with matches scheduled all weekend.

 Just over the river, the Irish & Music Pub at Strada Horea 5 hosts live music and serves hearty food, including steak, but doesn’t stretch its remit to Guinness – it’s Ursus and Timisoreana on draught.